dbohlender/canfar.github.io/docs/tutorial.md

 ### Test the Software

 We are now ready to do a simple test.
 Let's download a FITS image to our scratch space.
-When we instantiated the VM we chose a flavour with an *ephemeral partition*, and the customization script we specified mounted it on ```/ephemeral```.
-This partition is where batch jos will be performed.
-For this interactive session, create a directory owned by your user, copy an image file there, and run SExtractor on it:
+When we instantiated the VM we chose a flavour with an *ephemeral partition*, and the customization script we specified mounted it at ```/ephemeral```.
+This partition is where batch jos will be executed.
+For this interactive session, create a directory owned by your user, copy an astronomical image there, and run SExtractor on it:

 {% highlight bash %}
 cd /ephemeral